leanprover/lean2/src/emacs/README.md

 you type, an asterisk should briefly appear after ``FlyC``, indicating that your file is being checked.

+If you get an error which contains `failed to lock file`, you need to create a `.project` file:
+- open a `.lean` or `.hlean` file
+- go to menu-bar (top of screen) -> Lean -> Create a new project
+- click open
+- it will ask "standard or hott": type which mode you want to use and press enter
+- now it has created a project file (which manages imports and so on for files outside the library), and if you go back to your `.lean` or `.hlean` file these error messages will disappear.

 Key Bindings and Commands
 =========================